 This page features brief explanations of how solar technology works and lists local and federal funding and incentives for solar technologies.

 Solar Panels for electricity: A photovoltaic (PV) cell, commonly called a solar cell or PV, converts solar energy directly into electrical power.
 Individual PV cells are grouped into panels and arrays of panels that produce electricity to power single home or businesses.
-The average home array is sized at 4 kilowatts (kW).
+The average home array is sized between 4 to 7 kilowatts (kW).
 Learn more about installing solar arrays here.
 The National Renewable Energy Lab has created the In My Backyard (IMBY) calculator that shows how much electricity you can generate through Photovoltaic (PV) solar power at your home or business.
 Access the IMBY Calculator by clicking here.

 Solar Sytems for heating: Low-temperature solar collectors also absorb the sun's heat energy, but instead of making electricity, use the heat directly for hot water or space heating in homes, offices, and other buildings.
 Solar systems can dramatically reduce the amount of energy you need to purchase from a utility, because space and water heating are normally the largest uses of energy in a home.
 Solar space and water heating systems can be classified as passive or active.